Backprop-Free Reinforcement Learning with Active Neural Generative Coding: On Modulating Synaptic Weight Updates

 where $\gamma_e$ controls the time-scale at which the error synapses are adjusted (and can generally be set to $1$ based on preliminary experimentation, though in some cases it is useful to set it to a value less than $1$ to provide additional stability by allowing the error weights to update more slowly than the generative ones, facilitating a slightly easier learning problem for NGC when the data stream is infinitely long).
 The modulation factors are themselves (locally) computed as a function of the generative weights:

 where $\gamma_s = 2$ (a hyper-parameter that is also tuned) and we note that the first two formulae collapse the generative matrix to a column vector of normalized multiplicative weighting factors and the last formula converts the column vector to a tiled matrix of the same shape as $\mathbf{W}^\ell$.
-The error weight modulation factor is computed as follows:
+The error weight modulation factor is computed similarly to what was presented above:

 where we observe that modulation factors are computed across the pre-synaptic dimension/side of either matrix $\mathbf{W}^\ell$ or $\mathbf{E}^\ell$.
 Note that this multiplicative term desirably adheres to the NGC/ANGC principle of local weight adjustment (only signals immediately available are necessary to compute the modulation).